OPEN-NEXT/WP3_Skillmatching_outdated/README.md

 # WP3_Skillmatching

-This repository semantically summarizes activities, participants and their (mutual) dynamics in open source hardware projects.
+This repository semantically summarizes activities, participants and their dynamics in open source hardware projects.
 Capturing this, we want to match persons with skills they provide and projects with skills they need to complete issues.